 In December 2007, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 160, "Noncontrolling Interests in Consolidated Financial Statements."
 SFAS No. 160 amends Accounting Research Bulletin ("ARB") No. 51, "Consolidated Financial Statements" and establishes accounting and reporting standards for the noncontrolling interest (minority interest) in a subsidiary.
-This statement requires the reporting of noncontrolling interests as a separate component of stockholders' equity, the reporting of consolidated net income (loss) as the amount attributable to both the parent and the noncontrolling interests while the parent retains its controlling interest will be accounted for as equity transactions and any retained noncontrolling equity investment upon the deconsolidation of a subsidiary will be initially measured at fair value.
-Other than the reporting period beginning on or after December 15, 2008.
-The Company is currently in the process of determining the impact and disclosure of this standard and expects it will result in a reclassification of income from the noncontrolling interest (minority interest will be general partner with a 60% ownership position.
-Upon adoption, all noncontrolling interest will be included as a component of stockholders' equity and not in the statement of operations.
+This statement requires the reporting of noncontrolling interests as a separate component of stockholders' equity, the reporting of consolidated net income (loss) as the amount attributable to both the parent and the noncontrolling interests and the separate disclosure of net income (loss) attributable to the parent and to the noncontrolling interests.
+Changes in a parent's ownership interest while the parent retains its controlling interest will be accounted for as equity transactions and any retained noncontrolling equity investment upon the deconsolidation of a subsidiary will be initially measured at fair value.
+Other than the reporting requirements described above which require retrospective application, the provisions of SFAS No. 160 are to be applied prospectively in the first annual reporting period beginning on or after December 15, 2008.
+The Company is currently in the process of determining the impact and disclosure of this standard and expects it will result in a reclassification of income from the noncontrolling interest will be included as a component of stockholders' equity and not in the statement of operations.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements.